Wildcat Wilson

 George Schly "Wildcat" Wilson (September 6, 1901 – December 27, 1963) was an American football player.
-After earning All-American honors in 1925 as a halfback for the University of Washington, he played professionally, including three seasons in the National Football League (NFL).
+After earning consensus All-American honors in 1925 as a halfback for the University of Washington, he played professionally, including three seasons in the National Football League (NFL).
 Listed at 5 ft 10+1/2 in and 185 lb, he was inducted to the College Football Hall of Fame in 1951.

 Collegiate career

 Wilson played for the Washington Huskies football varsity squads of 1923, 1924, and 1925.
 Playing in the same backfield as fullback Elmer Tesreau, he scored a career 37 touchdowns as a member of the team, tying him with Joe Steele for a Husky record.
 Wilson's uniform number of 33 is one of only three that have been retired by the Husky football program.

 Wilson played in the 1924 Rose Bowl, a 14–14 tie with Navy, a game that Tesreau played with a broken leg.
 Wilson had a standout game in the 1926 Rose Bowl, rushing for over 100 yards and throwing two touchdown passes, although Washington narrowly lost to Alabama, 20–19.
 Sportswriter Damon Runyon wrote that "George Wilson, the slashing back of the Washington team, was splashing the Crimson Tide at will.
 Then he got hurt."
 Washington was limited to 17 yards of offense and Alabama scored all of their points while Wilson was out of the game.

 At the close of Wilson's collegiate career, head coach Enoch Bagshaw, who had followed Husky football since 1904, said that Wilson was "the greatest football played in the history of the University of Washington."
 In summarizing his career, the 1926 Husky college yearbook wrote that Wilson's "play was not only spectacular to the crowds but inspiring to his teammates as well."